 We incorporated in California in 1985 and reincorporated in Delaware in 1991.
 We operate and report using a 52-53 week fiscal year ending on the last Sunday in September.
 Our 52-week fiscal years consist of four equal fiscal quarters of 13 weeks each, and our 53-week fiscal years consist of three 13-week fiscal quarters and one 14-week fiscal quarter.
 The financial results for our 53-week fiscal years and our 14-week fiscal quarters will not be exactly comparable to our 52-week fiscal years and our 13-week fiscal quarters.
-Our fiscal years for 2024, 2023 and 2022 included 53 weeks, 52 weeks and 52 weeks, respectively.
-Our fiscal year for 2025 will include 52 weeks.
+Our fiscal years for 2023, 2022 and 2021 included 52 weeks.